wp-plugins/wcp-contact-form/readme.txt

 = Features =

+* Can be used on the page as shordcode or widget;
 * Customize entry fields for your needs;
 * Change the name of fields and add "required" parameter;
 * Disable fields which are not necessary;
+* Optional CAPTCHA field;
 * Customize "submit" button with title, background and text colors;
 * Redirection to your own "Thank You" page after a successful submitting if needed;
 * Optionally available HTML5 fields validation;
 * You can modify the text of errors for normal fields validation;
 * Set up notifications for user and administrator;
+* Variables for notification letters;
 * Handy list of received messages with the ability to filter and delete to the Trash;
 * 2 status for messages available: read and unread;
 * Group actions on messages;